Churn is still the overarching theme in a dynamic market dominated by mobile options and eyeing digital currency.

 Parent: Klarna Bank AB

-Field Notes: Kohl’s may operate a department-store chain, but its emphasis with its payment app is speed at checkout, and not just for payment.
+Field Notes: Kohl’s may operate a department-store chain, but its emphasis with its mobile app is speed at checkout, and not just for payment.
 The app also allows customers to redeem offers, rewards in the chain’s Yes2You program, and Kohl’s Cash in one barcode-based flash.
 “When we say fast savings at checkout, we mean really fast,” the company says on its Web site.
-As of February, the app had been downloaded 21 million times since its introduction, according to information on the site.
-The app’s developer is Omnyway Inc. (formerly known as Omnypay), a 4-year-old startup cofounded by Bill Melton, well-known in the payments industry as a founder of point-of-sale terminal vendor VeriFone.
+The app’s developer is Omnyway Inc., a 5-year-old startup cofounded by Bill Melton, well-known in the payments industry as a founder of point-of-sale terminal vendor VeriFone.

 Parent: Charlie Lee

-Field Notes: The cryptocurrency mania that overtook the country in 2017 was mostly concerned with Bitcoin, but this tide lifted a number of boats, including Litecoin, a crypto that was specifically conceived as an alternative way to pay merchants.
+Field Notes: Litecoin is a cryptocurrency that was specifically conceived as an alternative way to pay merchants.
 Charlie Lee, the former Google and Coinbase engineer who invented Litecoin, predicts 90% of online and brick-and-mortar merchants will be accepting cryptocurrency within 10 years, and Litecoin will be leading that charge.
 The reason, he says, is that transactions on the Litecoin network are faster and cheaper in comparison to Bitcoin.
-For example, transactions on the Litecoin blockchain can be confirmed in two-and-a-half minutes, he says, compared with 10 minutes for Bitcoin.
-The first wave of acceptance will come from online retailers, Lee says.
-Brick-and-mortar will come later, in part because many of the companies that make payment terminals remain unconvinced about crypto, Lee maintains.
-“They’re not very friendly,” he says.
+He has a strong case.
+The median transaction fee for Litecoin as of mid-April was 2 cents, compared to category leader Bitcoin’s 85 cents, according to Bitinfocharts.

 Parent: MoneyGram International Inc.

-Pricing: Varies, $4 for $500 online wire transfer to Mexico if funded by checking account with cash pick-up; $6.99 if funded by Visa or Mastercard credit or debit card
+Pricing: $500 online transfer to Mexico—$4 if funded by checking account with cash pick-up; $6.99 if funded by Visa or Mastercard credit or debit card.

 Parent: PayPal Holdings Inc.